finkusuma-dev/frontendmenter-blog-preview-card/README.md

 If we change the OS Display Scale, for example `125%`, the element's box dimensions can appear to have decimal numbers.
 But it only affects elements that we don't explicitly set the size.

 For example, I set the blog card's width to `384px`, and I didn't specify the height, and I use `125%` display scale.
 On the inspector tab, the width was exactly `384px`, but the height was `521.6px`.
-To make the height show round numbers, I must set the page zoom level to `80%`, then it showed exactly `522px`.
+To make the height shows round numbers, I set the page zoom level to `80%`, then it showed exactly `522px`.

 If we do the calculations it kind of makes sense. `100px` in `125%` display scale is actually scaled up to `125px`.
 If we scale down `125px` to `80%`, it goes back to the normal value of `100px`.
 While actually, I don't have any clue why it shows decimal numbers in the first place.
 At least I can feel relieve when the browser showing the exact numbers like in the design.

 <img src="./_docs/box_with_zoom100.jpg" width="400"/>
 <img src="./_docs/box_with_zoom80.jpg" width="400"/>

+(Note: Only tested it in on Linux, haven't tested it on other OS.)

 ### Continued development